 - Machine Learning and AI for Software Engineering

-- I am looking for a postdoc, which is interested in and capable of research in program analysis and cloud computing.
+- I am looking for a postdoc, which is interested in and capable of research in program analysis and software engineering.

 - mainland applicants: Apply through the Hong Kong Scholars Program http://www.hkscholars.org/ .
 Deadline: early January: http://www.hkscholars.org/a-list/1300-eng

 - I am looking for a student who is strong in maths and programming.
-But more importrantly, the student should have passion in finding the truth behind the scene.
-Prospective students should send all the related enquiries and CVs as well as research interests and dreams to me for further discussion.
-The prospective student is also encouraged to apply for the HKSAR PhD Fellowship.
-CityU Poster .
-Please send your email to me at the above email address, and put down my name in your applications; otherwise, your applications may not reach me.
+Prospective students should send all the related enquiries and CVs as well as research interests and dreams to me at firstname.lastname@example.org for further discussion.
+The prospective student is also encouraged to apply for the HKSAR PhD Fellowship. lease send your email to me at the above email address, and put down my name in your applications; otherwise, your applications may not reach me.